anoauga/auga/README.md

 ![Model](https://img.shields.io/badge/model-AugTab-black)

 Anonymous code repository for submission to **ECML-PKDD 2026**
-**European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases**
+**European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2026)**
 **Paper ID / PID: 416**

 ## Overview